wp-plugins/landing-pages-builder/readme.txt

 **Also Includes:**
 Website Popups: A tool that makes it easy to create, publish and a/b test pop-ups on your website and blog, using flexible, mobile-responsive templates.

-Online Forms: A tool that makes it easy to build, publish and a/b test online forms on your website and blog, using flexible, mobile-responsive templates.
+Online Forms: A tool that makes it easy to build, publish and a/b test forms on your website and blog, using flexible, mobile-responsive templates.

 [Check out what our customers said about us](http://corp.wishpond.com/customer-case-studies/ "Customer Reviews")